scottgigawatt/duplex/README.md

     This command starts the Docker containers defined in `docker-compose.yml` in detached mode.

 5. Access the services through their respective endpoints.
-6. Configure Tautulli to connect to Plex using the gateway IP address of the Docker bridge network.
-Find this IP in `Docker -> Network` or `Container Manager -> Network` for DSM 7.2 and above.
+6. Configure services to connect to Plex using the gateway IP address of the Docker bridge network.
+Find this IP in `Container Manager -> Network` for DSM 7.2 and above.

 ### Managing Docker Config Environment Variables